Accidents in Rideshares: Is Uber or Lyft Safer?

 • This field is for validation purposes and should be left unchanged.

 Both Uber and Lyft drivers provide millions of rides daily, offering a robust alternative to traditional taxi services.
-Uber, launched in 2009, currently has over 1 million US Uber drivers.
-It is globally known and operates in numerous countries.
-Lyft, founded in 2012, is primarily active in the United States with 700,000 Lyft drivers.
+Launched in 2009, Uber currently has around 7 million drivers around the world.
+How many of these are located in the U.S. isn’t clear, as the company hasn’t divulged this information.
+Some estimates put the number of drivers in the U.S. at 1.5 million.
+Lyft, founded in 2012, is primarily active in the United States with more than 1 million drivers.

 Uber and Lyft Accident Statistics